This post was sponsored by Cambria Winery as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.

 Download and print the timeline for each wine/song pairing and start a conversation.
 What do you hear?
 What do you taste?
 How does it make you feel?

 The Notes of Cambria series inspired me to create this additional printable for you.
-Click on the image to download and print your own copy.
+Use the form below the image to download and print your own copy.